ruhuang2001/ruhuang2001/README.md

-## Hi, I'm Ruhuang 👋
+## Hi, I'm ruhuang 👋

-- A Linux C++ programmer at a small company
+- A C++/Golang programmer at a small company, working on gateway and cryptography
-- Currently design an IOS app (maybe need long time)
+- Currently design an IOS app about recording (still in very early stages)
+- Don’t know me from the Internet, let’s meet in the real world and drink a cup of bubble tea together :)
+- Feel free to contact me via [email](mailto:ruhuang2001@gmail.com)
 <!--START_SECTION:waka-->
 ![Code Time](http://img.shields.io/badge/Code%20Time-222%20hrs%2034%20mins-blue)